-In order to withdraw from the BBA or MBA programs between academic quarters, students must obtain a Withdrawal Form, secure the signatures specified on the form, and submit it to the Registrar's Office.
+In order to withdraw from the BBA or MBA programs between academic quarters and submit it to the Registrar's Office.
 Only when the completed Withdrawal Form has been submitted to the Registrar's Office does the withdrawal become official.

 If the student has the need to withdraw during the course of an academic quarter, the student must complete a Withdrawal Form as described in the preceding paragraph, and must indicate on the form that he/she is withdrawing from classes in progress and agrees to pay the fees associated therewith.
-See the Payments and Refunds section of this manual (pp. 20-21) to determine if a refund applies.
+See the Payments and Refunds section of this catalog to determine if a refund applies.